-- Most New Zealanders easily meet their daily vitamin needs by eating a varied diet based on bread, cereals, fruit and vegetables.
+- Most New Zealanders can meet their daily vitamin needs by eating a range of food from the 4 main food groups.

 - Vitamin B12 is contained only in foods of animal origin, which means vegans and vegetarians need to watch out for low B12 levels.

 Most vitamins are provided by food – so they are classed as ‘essential’.
 Vitamins are team players – they help other nutrients work better, eg, vitamin D enhances the absorption of calcium, vitamin C is needed to absorb iron and B vitamins work together in cells.

 Because only vitamins A, E and B12 are stored to any significant extent in your body, a regular intake of most vitamins is important.
 You can easily meet your daily vitamin needs by eating a range of food from the 4 main food groups:

 - a group of foods consisting of legumes, nuts, seeds, fish and other seafood, eggs, poultry and/or red meat with the fat removed.

 Vitamins are divided into 2 groups: fat soluble and water soluble.